application-dev-tsb/notes-language/LanguageConvention.md

 - Variable/Constant Declaration
 - Package/Namespace
 - Import Libraries
-- Naming Conventions
-- Things that are NOT IN Java
+- List of Things that are NOT IN Java
-- Things that are NOT IN X-Language
+- List of Things that are NOT IN This Language

 Value Types (Passed By Value)
 - boolean